tarsil/saffier/docs/migrations.md

 ### Initialise the migrations folder

 It is now time to generate the migrations folder.
-As mentioned before in the [environment variables section](#environment-variables), Saffier does not need to have the `SAFFIER_DATABASE_URL` to generate the `migrations` folder so without further ado let us generate our `migrations`.
+As mentioned before in the [environment variables section](#environment-variables), Saffier does need to have the `SAFFIER_DATABASE_URL` to generate the `migrations` folder.
+So, without further ado let us generate our `migrations`.

 ```shell